 How to apply: Most importantly, you need to read and make sure you meet the eligibility criteria and requirements.
 No two funders are alike and you will need to follow the directions carefully.
 Grants can be very specific when it comes to the industries, locations, and programs they are willing to fund.
 To put it simply – if you do not qualify, do not apply.
 By far, the most common reasons that funders reject proposals include the request falling outside of the funder’s interests or the applicant not following the application guidelines.

 What are your chances of receiving a grant?
 Private foundations continue to be a funding source for most respondents with 75% reporting that they received awards from private foundations.

-Popular examples: Walmart’s Community Grant, or the Bill & Melinda Gates Foundation.
+Popular examples: Walmart’s Community Grant or the Bill & Melinda Gates Foundation.

 Remember, there is never a guarantee of being awarded a grant.
-However, with persistence and perseverance, you can be a grant recipient with time.
+However, with persistence and perseverance, you can be a grant recipient in time.
 Need some inspiration?
 A newly-formed nonprofit was awarded four grants in less than a year!
 Student-Led Ed, located in Chicago, was awarded more than $14,000 to help bridge the gap between youth and adult learning.

 Another important tip is to make sure you are searching for grants the right way.
 When it comes to your grant search, remember, “not what grants you’re eligible for, but what programs of yours are eligible for grants.”
 If you go in with the mindset of “I need…,” then you may have difficulties finding potential grant opportunities.
 On the other hand, if you search with the mindset of “does my project meet the needs of this grant,” you will open yourself up to more grant opportunities.